surrenderoz/ddd/README.md

 Other requirements:

 - CPU architecture `x84_64` / `amd64`
-- Ubuntu Linux, available options are:
+- Linux, available options are:
     - Ubuntu Focal `20.04 LTS`
 	- Ubuntu Bionic `18.04 LTS`
 	- Ubuntu Xenial `16.04 LTS`
+    - CentOS 8
 - `bash` command interpreter

 The software has been tested on the DigitalOcean hosting (minimal $5 Droplet).
-The following Ubuntu versions have been tested:
+The following Linux versions have been tested:

 - Ubuntu Focal 20.04 LTS x64
 - Ubuntu Bionic 18.04.3 LTS x64
 - Ubuntu Xenial 16.04.6 LTS x64
+- CentOS 8 x64

 The web application for remote control (web-admin) has been tested and found to be fully functional in the following browsers:
 - Chrome 86+
 - Firefox 83+
 - Opera 72+
+- Safari 11+
+- Edge 79+

 ## Deployment